vocation and daily schedule

 Against that background the best division I can make between the different paths (vocations) of a Christian in general (married or unmarried), a priest, a monk or nun, and a hermit, is this: a married or unmarried Christian in general is called to live a life fully immersed in worldly affairs, a priest is called to live his life in between his flock, monks and nuns are called to live in between their other brothers or sisters, and a hermit is called to live as much as possible outside society in a deliberate seclusion, silence, and solitude.
 As an old Desert Father (hermit Nistero the Great) phrased it: “Not all works people do are the same.
 Scripture tells us that Abraham was given to charity, and God was with him; Elijah sought silence and God was with him; David was humbled, and God was with him."

 None of these paths is easy.
 In fact: they all have their own battles, difficulties, and advantages.
-And God (+) calls us to the best suitable path for our own personal development.

-For me in particular, I’ve discussed and foreseen with my spiritual director (a priest) from the very beginning - and written down in my Ratio Vivendi (*) - the possibility of not fully being a hermit but instead running the risk of falling into the category of ‘fools for God’.
+For me in particular, I’ve discussed and foreseen with my spiritual director (a priest) from the very beginning - and written down in my Ratio Vivendi (*) - the possibility of not only being a hermit but also running the risk of falling into the sub-category of ‘fools for God’.
 And truth be told: I’ve resisted that potential part of my calling from the very beginning until the current day.
-However…, despite all my resistance my life seems to be falling more and more into this sub-category.
-However, for the time being I will continue putting the hermit aspect first, because - as you can read on this wikipedia page - the distinction between being a hermit and/or a fool is often not so easy to draw.

 To paraphrase and extend on how the hermit Abba Moses (one of the Desert Fathers) saw this: silence, seclusion, and solitude - just like fasts and vigils, the study of Scripture, renouncing possessions and everything worldly - are not in themselves perfection.
 They are tools.
 For perfection is not to be found in them, but it is acquired through them.